Skip to content

 When does stamp duty apply?

-There’s only a few exemptions to the need to pay stamp duty, and these include:
+There are only a few exemptions to the need to pay stamp duty.
+These include:

 When do you have to pay stamp duty?

-Once you’ve bought your new home, you’ll need to file a stamp duty land tax return and pay the amount due within 14 days in England and Northern Ireland.
+Once you’ve bought your new home, you’ll need to file a stamp duty land tax return and pay the amount due within 14 days of exchanging contracts in England and Northern Ireland.
 If you don’t do this within 14 days, you’ll be charged penalty fees by HMRC.

 How to pay stamp duty